Zihar: Background

 Zihar was accepted as a declaration of divorce among pre-Islamic Arabs and it is mentioned in the Quran in reference to Khawla bint Tha'labah, who was divorced by this formula in the chapter 58, verses 1-4:

 Legality

 Zihar is illegal and considered an insult in the Islamic law.
 It implies that the man, declaring his wife akin to his mother, is guilty of the sin of forbidding the lawful things.
 It has been proscribed by law and the act does not ensue in divorce.
-It is condemned in the law.
 Thus, penalties in the form of setting free a slave, fasting, or feeding the poor have been imposed for it.